zouantchaw/project_countries_cli/NOTES.md

 So let me run my app right now to show you guys what I have so far.
 I hope you guys can see my terminal screen to the right >

 As you can see, the core functionalities are working, but the user is recieving the same prompt as when they first started the app.
 That what I will be working on today.
 I'm going to keep this video at around 30 minutes so lets hope I can get it done by then.....haha

+If theres nothing happening, it just means im trying to think it through.
+Right now I am trying to figure out a way to insert my prompt method into my run method.

+Also, I did not know that we had to do 30 commits thought the project.
+Just found out yesterday, So I will be doing a lot of unecessary commits to github.... oops.